ducdao/BPM-Detector/README.md

 determine how well they are coordinating the band and whether they need to adjust their conducting.

-BPM Detector was created for Duc Dao's senior project at (Cal Poly)[http://calpoly.edu/].
+BPM Detector was created for Duc Dao's senior project at [Cal Poly](http://calpoly.edu/).